prajwal-br31/Node.js-Portfolio-Website-master/README.md

 Installation :

-Step 1 : Clone the repository
+Step 1 : Clone the repository <br/>
-Step 2 : cd to the repository
+Step 2 : cd to the repository<br/>
-Step 3 : Give command npm install
+Step 3 : Give command npm install<br/>
-Step 4 : Give email and password details in the server/index.js file for enabling email Step 5 : Give command npm run start to start the application on port 8000
+Step 4 : Give email and password details in the server/index.js file for enabling email<br/>
+Step 5 : Give command npm run start to start the application on port 8000<br/>